Decoding Kendrick Lamar’s 'wacced out murals': Diddy, Jay-Z, Bitcoin references

 LOS ANGELES, CALIFORNIA - NOVEMBER 16: (L-R) Katt Williams and Jesse David Fox speak onstage at Katt Williams Is Here during New York Magazine's Vulture Festival at NYA EAST on November 16, 2024 in Los Angeles, California.
 (Photo by Tommaso Boddi/Get

 This is likely a reference to Katt Williams, known for his outspoken views on industry figures, including Diddy.
-Lamar's line seems to signal that he's about to expose some uncomfortable truths, much like Williams did in his interviews.
+Lamar's line seems to signal that some of the things Williams has said might actually come to life.

 ‘Don’t let no white comedian talk about no Black woman, that’s law’